RealmsBeyond/JDefine/README.md

 JDefine uses the Weblio dictionary (https://www.weblio.jp) to look up a list of words provided in a text file and extract the definitions into a text file in tab-delimited format, allowing the file to be imported directly into Anki or any other SRS (Spaced Repetition System) application that supports the importation of tab-delimited text files.
 This program was developed as a tool for language learners who need a quick way to look up lists of Japanese words and generate flashcards for review.

 ## Running the Program
-Simply run the .exe file, or alternatively, run the JDefineMain.py file using a Python interpreter.
+Run the JDefineMain.py file using a Python interpreter, or alternatively, simply use the .exe file.
 Make sure whichever file you are running is located in the same directory as the other files.

 ## How to Use

 1) Click the "Select Input File" button.
 Your input file should:
--Be a .txt document
+<li>Be a .txt document</li>
--Have each vocabulary word on a separate line
+<li>Have each vocabulary word on a separate line</li>

 2) Click the "Designate Output File" button and either choose an existing file to write to or designate a new file.
 If an existing file is chosen, the new definitions will automatically be placed beneath any existing text.